wintwoo/llama-recipes/tutorial-short.md

 This script will use a sample prompt in `chat_completion/chats.json` to generate a summary of the dialogue, using the model we fine tuned and converted previously.

-3. Viewing the output of the `test_inference.slurm` job, you should see an output similar to below:
+3. Viewing the output of the `test_inference.slurm` job (slurm-3.out), you should see an output similar to below:

 ```
   the inference time is 14243.336016000001 ms